juliangehring/MultipleTesting.jl/README.md

 # MultipleTesting

-The `MultipleTesting` package offers common algorithms for p-value adjustment and the estimation of the proportion π₀ of true null hypotheses.
+The `MultipleTesting` package offers common algorithms for p-value adjustment and combination as well as the estimation of the proportion π₀ of true null hypotheses.

 ![xkcd p-value guide](pvalues.png)